erizov/Professor/semester_2/lecture_07_creational_patterns/abstract_factory/README.md

 ### Application

 5. Can you implement Abstract Factory from memory without looking at the code?
-6. What real-world problem could you solve using Abstract Factory?
+6. What real-world problem could youaddresse using Abstract Factory?

 ### Debugging

 7. What are the most common mistakes when implementing Abstract Factory?
 8. How would you test your Abstract Factory implementation?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization